Efficient Information Retrieval for Sensing via Continuous Measurement: Quantum Sensing via continuous measurement of the emission field

-Finally, let us compare $I_{\rm E}(\theta,T)$ with a closely related precision bound, the global QFI $I_{\rm G}(\theta,T)$ as introduced in Refs.~\cite{PhysRevLett.112.170401,2015JPhA...48J5301C}.
+We complete this section with a brief discussion of a closely related precision bound, the global QFI $I_{\rm G}(\theta,T)$ as introduced in Refs.~\cite{PhysRevLett.106.090401,PhysRevLett.112.170401,2015JPhA...48J5301C}, and its relation with $I_{\rm E}(\theta,T)$ established above.
 The global QFI measures the sensitivity of the global state Eq.~\eqref{eq:MPSglobal} to a small variation of the unknown parameter,